US medical schools admit students once a year in the Fall.

 - Six spots will be available per interview, and is first come, first served.
 Preference is given to premed students with upcoming interviews.

 - We will contact you if you have been selected to participate.
 All virtual interviews will be held via zoom.

-- Due to high demand, we will have a waiting list.
-If you are selected for the waiting list, we will contact you if an interview slot opens.
+- Due to high demand, we will have a wait list.
+If you are selected for the wait list, we will contact you if an interview slot opens.

 - Please sign-up for the PPA Mock MMIs on our events page.